philwhiles/frettler/README.md

 ```
 ## Arguments
-All of the arguments can be understood by frettler in upper or lower case.
-Until I had worked out how to make picocli map lower case params to upper case enums (it turned out to be easy),
-they were all uppper case, and that was reflected in these instructions.
-Now it can handle lower case as well ...
-I decided to leave the references to params here in upper case to call them out.
+Frettler has two ways of viewing scales,chords and arpeggios.
+The first is the horizontal view of a fretboard, which tries to show the notes in position on strings.
+The second view is
+the vertical view which looks more like the classic chord diagram you get.
+The notes in the vertical view are shown in the middle of each frets box, rather than on a string.
+Each view
+can be used to display a scale or arpeggio, in which case both default to showing the first 12 frets.

+The two views use the --chords optional argument to do different things:

+- horizontal view : using 'scale' - frettler will calculate the chords in that key and display each using the 'vertical' chord view.

 ### Required Arguments
-- GUITAR or BANJO or MANDOLIN or BASSGUITAR or UKELELE
+In this order:

+- Instrument - 'guitar', 'banjo', 'mandolin', 'bassguitar' or 'ukelele'
-- HORIZONTAL (fretboard view) or VERTICAL (vertical chord diagram which can also display scales)
+- View - 'horizontal' (fretboard view) or 'vertical' (vertical diagram akin to chord charts, which can also display scales)
-- SCALE or CHORD
-- root note of the scale or chord you want. ie 'C' or 'Ds' - note the 's' indicates a sharp
+- Root - the note of the scale or chord you want. ie 'C' or 'Ds' - note the 's' indicates a sharp
-- the identifier for the scale or chord ie MAJOR_SCALE or MINOR_TRIAD
+- Pattern - for the scale or chord ie 'major_scale' or 'minor_triad'

 ### Optional Arguments
 - -s or --strings followed by your preferred tuning to override the instruments default tuning.
-Need to use drop D tuning? just use '-s D,A,D,G,B,E'
+Need to use drop D tuning? just use '-s D,A,D,G,B,E'.
-- -c or --chords as an option when using SCALE and frettler will calculate the chords in that key and display each using the VERTICAL chord view.
+- -f or --frets N will display either horizontal or vertical views with N frets instead of the default 12 for each instrument.
+- -c or --chords an optional flag, with slightly different meanings to each view, see above.
+- -l or --labels followed by one of 'notes' or 'intervals'.
+Instead of the default note label being displayed, frettler will instead display the interval(*) of each note.
+- -d or --display followed by one of 'colour' or 'mono'.
+Instead of the default coloured display of notes (or intervals!) frettler can display its diagrams sans colour.

+(*) The interval labels use the following convention :
+"P1" - perfect_unison/root
+"m2" - minor_second
+"M2" - major_second
+"m3" - minor_third
+"M3" - major_third
+"P4" - perfect_fourth
+"d5" - diminished_fifth
+"P5" - perfect_fifth
+"m6" - minor_sixth
+"M6" - major_sixth
+"m7" - minor_seventh
+"M7" - major_seventh

 ### Instruments
 A fretboard is a fretboard, and frettler can handle any number of strings with any tuning.
 For each instrument mentioned it has a default number of strings and their standard tunings.

-The default BANJO will assume the fifth string starts at the sixth fret - if you want the display for a banjo having all strings full length,
+The instrument 'banjo' will assume the fifth string starts at the sixth fret - if you want the display for a banjo having all strings full length,
-just use any instrument other than BANJO with --strings A,B,C,etc.
+just use any instrument other than banjo with --strings A,B,C,etc.

-### Scales
+### Scales/Modes
+- major_scale
+- minor_scale
+- melodic_minor_scale
+- harmonic_minor_scale
+- major_pentatonic_scale
+- minor_pentatonic_scale
-- MAJOR_SCALE
+- blues_scale
-- NATURAL_MINOR_SCALE
+- dorian_mode
-- MELODIC_MINOR_SCALE
+- mixolydian_mode
-- HARMONIC_MINOR_SCALE
+- lydian_mode
-- MAJOR_PENTATONIC_SCALE
+- ionian_mode
-- MINOR_PENTATONIC_SCALE
+- aeolian_mode
-- BLUES_SCALE
+- locrian_mode

 ### Chords
-- MAJOR_TRIAD
+- major_triad
-- MINOR_TRIAD
+- minor_triad
-- DIMINISHED_TRIAD
+- diminished_triad
-- MAJOR_QUADRIAD
+- major_quadriad
-- MINOR_QUADRIAD
+- minor_quadriad
-- DIMINISHED_QUADRIAD
+- diminished_quadriad
-- MINOR_MAJOR_QUADRIAD
+- minor_major_quadriad

 ### Chord Fingering Calculation
-The chord calculation used in the VERTICAL view is definately a work in progress.
+The chord calculation used in the 'vertical' view is still a work in progress.
 It appears to work for standard six string guitar, open string chords, but for anything else,
 take the chord fingerings calculated with a pinch of salt.
-I already know its calculation for C Major with a seven string guitar is a bit out of whack,
+For instance the chord calculation for C Major with a seven string guitar is a bit out of whack,
 and that is probably an indication that it will fall short elsewhere.
 Any and all contributions to the rules needed to select the appropriate frets for a chord are welcomed.
-I think it needs to consider the chord interval progression to the higher string when selecting each strings fret candidate?

 Here are some examples :